sbendavid/WeatherAndToDo/README.md

 ## Weather App

-which fetches real-time weather data from the **OpenWeather API**.
+This can fetches real-time weather data from the **OpenWeather API**.
 The app allows users to get the current weather for any city by making a GET request to an endpoint.

+## To-Do List App

 Users can add, remove, and view their tasks via API endpoints for the todo list app.

-## Features
+# Features

-### For the weather app
+## For the weather app
 - Fetch real-time weather data for any city.
 - Provides information about the current temperature, weather description, and wind speed.
 - Implements environment variables for API keys using `.env` to enhance security.

-### For the todo list app
+## For the todo list app
 - Add new tasks to the To-Do list
 - View all tasks in the To-Do list
 - Remove tasks by index